There is a variety of important student loan information available for military servicemembers.

 You may elect someone to act on your behalf via a Power of Attorney (POA).
 Unlike a third party authorization, as noted above, a POA has the ability to make changes to our account.
 Contact your Judge Advocate General Officer's office for more information.

-If you need to temporarily postpone your SC Teachers Loan Program payments, you may be eligible for forbearance.
+If you need to temporarily postpone payments, you may be eligible for forbearance.
 During a period of forbearance, while your payments are postponed, interest continue to accrue and will be added (capitalized) to the principal balance of your loan at the end of the postponement period.
+Contact your loan servicer to discuss forbearance options.

 - Active Duty members of the Army, Navy, Air Force, Marine Corps, and Coast Guard